NativeScript/firebase/packages/firebase-admob/README.md

 Admob.getInstance().requestConfiguration = requestConfiguration;
 ```

-### Users under the age of consent
+### Handle ads requests for users under the age of consent

+To handle ads requests for users under the age of consent, read [Users under the age of consent](https://developers.google.com/admob/android/targeting#users_under_the_age_of_consent).

 The following example indicates that you want TFUA included in your ad request.
-For more information, read [Users under the age of consent](https://developers.google.com/admob/android/targeting#users_under_the_age_of_consent)

 ```ts
 import { Admob, RequestConfiguration } from '@nativescript/firebase-admob';
 const requestConfiguration: RequestConfiguration = {